cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 ## Initial API

 In order to initiate communication from webpages to a user's Cardano wallet, the wallet must provide the following javascript API to the webpage.
 A shared, namespaced `cardano` object must be injected into the page if it did not exist already.
 Each wallet implementing this standard must then create a field in this object with a name unique to each wallet containing a `wallet` object with the following methods.
-The API is split into two stages to maintain the user's privacy, as the user will have to consent to `cardano.wallet_name.request_read_access()` in order for the dApp to read any information pertaining to the user's wallet.
+The API is split into two stages to maintain the user's privacy, as the user will have to consent to `cardano.walletName.requestReadAccess()` in order for the dApp to read any information pertaining to the user's wallet.

-### wallet.request_read_access(): Promise\<API>
+### wallet.requestReadAccess(): Promise\<API>

 Errors: APIError

 This is the entrypoint to start communication with the user's wallet.
 The wallet should request the user's permission to connect the web page to the user's wallet, and if permission has been granted, the full API will be returned to the dApp to use.
 The wallet can choose to maintain a whitelist to not necessarily ask the user's permission every time access is requested, but this behavior is up to the wallet and should be transparent to web pages using this API.
 If a wallet is already connected this function should not request access a second time, and instead just return the `API` object.

-### wallet.check_read_access(): Promise\<bool>
+### wallet.checkReadAccess(): Promise\<bool>

 Errors: APIError

 Returns true if the dApp is already connected to the user's wallet, or if requesting access would return true without user confirmation (e.g. the dApp is whitelisted), and false otherwise.
-If this function returns true, then any subsequent calls to `wallet.request_read_access()` during the current session should succeed and return the `API` object.
+If this function returns true, then any subsequent calls to `wallet.requestReadAccess()` during the current session should succeed and return the `API` object.

 ### wallet.version(): String